Greystone Logistics Augments Investor Relations Program

-/EIN News/ -- Tulsa, OK, March 27, 2023 (GLOBE NEWSWIRE) -- Greystone Logistics, Inc. (OTCQB: GLGI), a world leader in recycled pallets, is pleased to announce the addition of Brendan Hopkins to its Investor Relations team.
+Tulsa, OK, March 27, 2023 (GLOBE NEWSWIRE) -- Greystone Logistics, Inc. GLGI, a world leader in recycled pallets, is pleased to announce the addition of Brendan Hopkins to its Investor Relations team.

 Mr. Hopkins brings a wealth of experience and knowledge to the team, having spent decades in Investor Relations (IR) and financial communications.
 Prior to joining Greystone Logistics, he served as a Managing director as well as an IR consultant for various companies in different industries, including technology, healthcare, and energy.